 The lovely little buttonhole or Boutonnière, so cute and so timeless.

 The idea behind wearing the buttonhole came from ancient Greece.
 Traditionally flowers and herbs were pinned to the chest, close to the heart.
-This depicted the belief that flowers help keep the evil spirits away from the heart of the groom so that he loves the bride unconditionally.
+This depicted the belief that flowers help to keep the evil spirits away from the heart of the groom, so that he loves the bride unconditionally.

 The same tradition came to England in the medieval times.
 The knights used to wear the color of their bride’s dress across their chest to express unconditional love and commitment.

 The colour of the flowers and foliage in a buttonhole usually complement the wedding dress and bridal bouquet.
 You can also follow the overall colour scheme of your wedding.

 Gone are the days of it always being a traditional rose or carnation.
 Today, buttonholes are being created out of any variety of flowers and foliage, creating many different looks, textures and colours.
 From single blooms to native nuts, berries and even succulents.